How to Build an IKEA PAX Wardrobe Without Damaging the Wall

 Step 4: Locate the supplied wall bracket

-PAX ships with a metal wall anchor bracket — an L-shaped piece that screws to the inside top of the cabinet (on a track that lets it slide left-right) and to the wall via a single screw point.
+PAX ships with a metal wall anchor — an L-shaped bracket that screws into a sliding channel on the inside top of the cabinet, then to the wall via a single screw point.
 Find it in the hardware bag.
+The cabinet side attaches first — slide it into the channel, position it roughly above where you marked your stud, snug it up.

 Step 5: Mark the wall through the bracket hole